Walmart EDI Integration – Complete Guide for Suppliers & Vendors

 Text Message |

-Special instructions or notices |
+Special instructions or notifications |

 Walmart EDI Compliance Requirements

-- Accurate and timely ASN submission
+- Timely and accurate ASN submission before shipment arrival

-- Correct GS1-128 carton labeling
+- GS1-128 (UCC-128) compliant carton labeling

-- Valid item, PO, and shipment data
+- Accurate item, pricing, and quantity data

-- Successful EDI testing before production
+- Successful EDI testing and certification

-- Consistent on-time document transmission
+- Consistent and error-free document transmission

 Common Walmart EDI Challenges

-- Complex EDI mapping requirements
+- Complex EDI mapping and data validation requirements

-- ASN and label mismatches
+- ASN timing errors and labeling mismatches

-- Manual data entry errors
+- Manual data entry leading to inaccuracies

-- ERP integration difficulties
+- ERP and WMS integration difficulties

 How Walmart EDI Integration Works